June 1, 2023

 Unit labor costs might be a term that is not familiar to you.
 Unit labor costs represent the increase in compensation adjusted for the gains in productivity.
 You might think that if labor costs are rising that would put upward pressure on inflation.
 It does not matter so much what wages are doing, but what wages adjusted for the change in productivity is doing.
 Think of it this way.
 If I pay you 3% more money, on the surface you might think that my costs as a businessman have just gone up by 3%.
 That is not quite true.
 What if you are 3% more productive?
 Then I am getting 3% more output from you, so I really do not care.
 I am very happy to pay you 3% more money.
 In this case, unit labor costs, or labor costs adjusted for the gain in productivity, are 0%.
 To take the example one step farther, if I pay you 3% higher wages but you are no more productive, then unit labor costs are rising by 3% and I am probably going to raise my prices to offset the higher cost of labor.
 So, a gain of that magnitude in unit labor costs is quite likely to exert upward pressure on inflation.
 So always watch what is happening to unit labor costs and not just wages.

-Unit labor costs rose 4.2% in the first quarter after having fallen 2.2% in the fourth quarter of last year.
-In the first quarter compensation rose 2.1% while productivity declined by 2.1%. which, when combined, resulted in a 4.2% increase in unit labor costs.
-In the past year unit labor costs have risen 3.8% versus an average increase in the previous decade of 1.6%.
-Steady increases at their current pace will almost certainly cause employers to pass through those higher wage costs to their customers and make it more difficult for inflation to decline.
+Unit labor costs rose 0.8% in the third quarter after declining 1.1% in the second quarter.
+In the third quarter compensation rose 3.1% while productivity rose by 2.2%. which, when combined, resulted in a 0.8% increase in unit labor costs. in the past year unit labor costs have risen 2.2% versus an average increase in the previous decade of 1.2%.
+IN 2025 we expect compensation to increase about 4.0% while productivity rises 2.2% which means that unit labor costs should rise 1.8%.
+In our opinion a 1.8% increase in unit labor costs is entirely consistent with a 2.0% inflation rate.

 Stephen Slifer